We’ve racked our brains but can’t think of anywhere else in the world where the whole country shuts down officially for an annual sporting event.

 Many locals spend their time in the tents around the ground playing Crown and Anchor, a Bermudian game of chance and Cup Match tradition.
 Taking advantage of relaxed gambling laws during this holiday, their only knowledge of the cricket game will be gained from the roars of the crowd.
 Others will wander around the ground, chatting to friends and drinking rum swizzle, feeding their appetite with conch stew and mussel pies from Dolly Pitcher’s legendary seafood stall.

 Elsewhere in Bermuda, campsites spring up everywhere.
-In the parks, by the roadside, in gardens, in fact anywhere a tent peg can be driven into the ground.
+There are camps in the parks, by the roadside, and in gardens.
+In fact anywhere a tent peg can be driven into the ground.
 Equipped with hampers of food, beer and barbeques, Bermudian families celebrate this holiday in true style.
 More money circulates in Bermuda over this period that at any other time of the year, including Christmas.

 In short, Cup Match is a uniquely Bermudian event.
 There is simply nothing like it anywhere in the world.